lawrencegripper/actions-public-scratch/docker-build-args/README.md

 ### Job: `Build without mapping, run without user mapping, use sudo to write to GITHUB_OUTPUT`

+This doesn't configure the user during `docker build` or `docker run` but instead uses `sudo` to escalate privileges of the user in the container.

 **Will pass?** ✅

 Can `docker run`: